omitogunjesufemi/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 `5-dont_stop_me_now` | Bash script that stops `4-to_infinity_and_beyond` process
-`6-stop_me_if_you_can` | Bash script that stops `4-to_infinity_and_beyond` process without `kill` or `killall` `7-highlander` | Bash script that displays I am invinciblels! when receiving a SIGTERM signal
+`6-stop_me_if_you_can` | Bash script that stops `4-to_infinity_and_beyond` process without `kill` or `killall` `7-highlander` | Bash script that displays I am invinciblels! when receiving a SIGTERM signal `8-beheaded_process` | Bash script that kills the process 7-highlander